astronomer/astro-docs/ac/next/04_deploy-dags.md

     COPY <your-dag-directory> ~astro/airflow-venv
     ```

+Then, for every time that you update a DAG:

-4. Build the Docker image using the following command:
+1. Build the Docker image using the following command:

     ```sh
-    docker build -t etc/docker-airflow:<your-image-tag>
+    docker build -t path/to/file/docker-airflow:<your-image-tag>
     ```

-5. Push the Dockerfile to your registry with the following command:
+2. Push the Dockerfile to your registry with the following command:

     ```sh
-    docker push etc/docker-airflow:<your-image-tag>
+    docker push path/to/file/docker-airflow:<your-image-tag>
     ```

-6. Upgrade your image using the following Helm command:
+3. Upgrade your Helm release using the following command:

     ```sh
     helm upgrade <your-release-name> . \
-    --set images.airflow.repository=etc/docker-airflow \
+    --set images.airflow.repository=path/to/file/docker-airflow \
     --set images.airflow.tag=<your-image-tag>
     ```

-7. Restart your Airflow services.
+4. Restart your Airflow services.

-With this method, you no longer need to store your DAG folder on each individual machine running Airflow.
-While baking DAGs into an image is a great way to keep all of the code for your project running in one place, it can be labor-intensive to rebuild your image each time you update a DAG.
+When you bake your DAGs into a single Docker image and deploy that image to a Kubernetes environment using Helm, you don't need to install dependencies and store your DAGs on each individual machine running Airflow in the way you would on a VM.

+However, needing to re-build your image every time you update a DAG file can be labor-intensive.
 As a next step, we recommend hosting your DAG folder in a Git repository and implementing a CI/CD tool to automatically rebuild your image whenever code is pushed or merged to the repository.